 In spite of their somewhat delicate appearance and dainty hanging blooms, fuchsias are hardy plants that, given proper care and the right growing conditions, produce nonstop blooms from spring until autumn.
 However, these delightful plants are susceptible to several common fuchsia diseases.
-Read on to learn more about diseases of fuchsia.
+Read on to learn more about the diseases of fuchsia plants.

 Common Fuchsia Diseases